Tarangire National Park, Northern Tanzania

 It also combines particularly well with its sister camp, Little Chem Chem, where there is excellent big game to be found and beautiful sunrises to watch.

 With just eight luxurious tents carefully designed to complement the lush surroundings, each suite-style tented villa offers an elegant bedroom, reading room, full bathroom, outdoor shower and wooden deck area, perfect for evenings by firelight.
-Furnished in a contemporary vintage style, the interiors are classically chic, featuring dark woods, earthy colors and natural fibres.
+Furnished in a contemporary vintage style, the interiors are classically chic, featuring dark woods, earthy colours and natural fibres.
 One of the tented rooms also has a second bedroom next to it separated by a short walkway - perfect for families.

 Children aged 10 years and over are welcome at both the Lodge and Little Chem Chem.
 No children under 12 are allowed on game walks but a child-friendly nature walk is offered as an alternative.
 Child minders and special children's activities are available at Chem Chem Lodge.

-The discreet service is personalized and geared to your requirements, whether it be a romantic dinner for two in the bush or a relaxing massage under the shade of a baobab tree.
+The discreet service is personalised and geared to your requirements, whether it be a romantic dinner for two in the bush or a relaxing massage under the shade of a baobab tree.
 Other facilities within the camp include a dining room serving gourmet fusion cuisine, lounge, library, sundeck, swimming pool and an excellent spa. there is also a gym and the rooms all have yoga mats.

 Chem Chem offers an unforgettable experience, exploring its private concession in an open 4×4 Safari Jeeps, on foot or on horseback accompanied by a highly sophisticated safari guide.
 Beautiful private picnics, sunset dinners and barbecues can be arranged on the shores of Lake Manyara or under a baobab tree.
 You can walk with the Maasai, go Flamingo Watching on Lake Manyara, go animal tracking, go on photographic safaris, do day trips to Lake Manyara, day trips to The Tarangire National Park, Hot Air Balloon Trips, School visits, Helicopter rides, Cultural Tours

 Chem Chem - This new camp isn't for Big Five safari-goers it's away from the crowds and designed for folk who prefer to take it easy in the bush.
 There are almost 10,000 private acres in which to walk with the Maasai, who'll teach you how to creep up on a giraffe before it thunders off, all slo-mo swaying neck and knobbly knees.
 A pool is hidden in the trees for dips in the afternoon heat; there's a library of amazing photograph books; and horses can be rounded up to gallop the lake shore.
-Sit at a postcard-writing desk carved from a fallen tree and revel in the flit of multicolored birds, the rustle of palm leaves, the sight of whirling dust devils in the distance.
+Sit at a postcard-writing desk carved from a fallen tree and revel in the flit of multicoloured birds, the rustle of palm leaves, the sight of whirling dust devils in the distance.
 In the mornings, a silver pot of tea is delivered (with biscuits), you can see game at the waterhole and baby monkeys press their noses up against your tents windows boo!

 Set within 400 hectares of private palm forest on the shores of Lake Manyara, separated from Tarangire National Park by a slither of grasslands, Chem Chem safari camp is blessed by its situation.
 In summer the lake is aflutter with thousands of birds, including clouds of pink flamingos; in winter it is so dry that Masaai warriors, toting silver ice buckets and spears, serve sundowners on its sandy bed.
 There are two game reserves nearby: 20 minutes' drive away, the elephant-filled Tarangire, and two and a half hours' drive up the Rift escarpment, the Ngorongoro Crater.
-The Chem Chem safari experience doesn't just center on game, though; it's about enjoying a 'Slow Safari' and appreciating the surroundings: floating in the small bush swimming pool watching zebra and giraffe, being massaged under shaded thatch with ILA organic products, learning to stalk giraffe with Masaai trackers, hanging out in the eight spacious canvas suites drinking tea from silver pots, lazing on a linen chaise-longue flicking through a book or savouring the delicious cuisine.
+The Chem Chem safari experience doesn't just centre on game, though; it's about enjoying a 'Slow Safari' and appreciating the surroundings: floating in the small bush swimming pool watching zebra and giraffe, being massaged under shaded thatch with ILA organic products, learning to stalk giraffe with Masaai trackers, hanging out in the eight spacious canvas suites drinking tea from silver pots, lazing on a linen chaise-longue flicking through a book or savouring the delicious cuisine.
 The owners, Nicolas Negre (a passionate French hunter-turned-conservationist) and Fabia Bausch (a Swiss former financier), have created a place in which peace, ancient landscapes, local people and fine wine are highly valued.
 Service is sweet and attentive - the staff are villagers - and the interiors calm and natural, from the tree-trunk chairs carved by Negre to the chic, monochrome photographs.

 When to go December to February for birds and lush landscapes; June to October for great herds on the Tarangire River.